simple-notify/simple-notify/CONTRIBUTING.md

 ## Development

-- Run `yarn` command to install dependencies
+- Run `pnpm i` command to install dependencies
-- `yarn watch` to watch files
+- `pnpm dev` to watch files
+- `pnpm open` to open the playground
-- `yarn build` to build once
+- `pnpm build` to build once